SAP-samples/teched2023-AD263/exercises/ex0/README.md

 ![](./images/overview.png)

+> [!IMPORTANT]
-**Please replace the XXX in the excercises always with your assigned number!**
+> Please replace the XXX in the excercises always with your assigned number!

 ### Login Information

-Please replace the _**XXX**_ in the user name with your place number (e.g. AD263_001@education.cloud.sap).
+Please replace the _**XXX**_ in the user name with your assigned number (e.g. AD263_001@education.cloud.sap).

-In the SAP BTP Cockpit, you will only see the subaccount that is relevant for you, based on your place number.
+In the SAP BTP Cockpit, you will only see the subaccount that is relevant for you, based on your assigned number.

 | Application | User ID | Password | URL |
 |---|---|---|---|